 About Hayim Herring

-Theory and practice, hands-on experience and perspective, listening and learning, faith and fun—Hayim is happy to help your congregation or organization.
+Theory and practice, real-life experience and perspective, listening and learning, humor and hope – I’m ready to help your organization.

 Hayim Herring and his team recognize that the velocity of change often makes organizational life unpredictable.
 Only with hindsight, are leaders able to see how they might have minimized risks and increased their opportunities for greater impact.
 Hayim blends outside perspective and inside experience to guide and support organizational leaders with expertise for continued relevance, impact and future success in a dynamic environment.
 We work with organizations that have a religious, educational or socially progressive mission.